kusbr/Bicep-Hackathon/readme.md

 Output:

 - Bastion resource is created with the public IP associated
-- Connect the linux vm with bastion and the provided password
+- Connect the linux vm with bastion and the provided password (default username is mcidev)

 ***